 In case the Fund uses derivatives, the underlying shall comply with the investment policy.
-Where relevant, minimum environmental or social safeguards are taken into account.
+Where relevant, minimum environmental or social safeguards are taken into account as described below.

 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?